Robert Henryson: General style

 Henryson generally wrote in a first-person voice using a familiar tone that quickly brings the reader into his confidence and gives a notable impression of authentic personality and beliefs.
 The writing stays rooted in daily life and continues to feel grounded even when the themes are metaphysical or elements are fantastic.
 His language is a supple, flowing and concise Scots that clearly shows he knew Latin, while scenes are usually given a deftly evocative Scottish setting which can only have come from close connection and observation.
 This detailed, intimate and realistic approach, at times, strongly suggests matters of personal experience and attitudes to actual contemporary events, yet the specifics remain elusive in ways that tantalise readers and critics.
 Some of this sense of intrigue may be in part accidental, but it is also heightened by his cannily controlled application of a philosophy of fiction, a frequently self-proclaimed feature of the work.

 No concrete details of his life can be directly inferred from his works, but there are some passages of self-reflection that appear to contain autobiographical implications, particularly in the opening stanzas of his Testament of Cresseid.

 Henryson's Scots

 Henryson wrote using the Scots language of the 15th century.
 This was in an age when the use of vernacular languages for literature in many parts of Europe was increasingly taking the place of Latin, the long-established lingua franca across the continent.

+Legacy

+Poet Seamus Heaney adapted Henryson's fables and they were published by Faber and Faber in 2010.
+The poems were made into a series of short, animated films, shortly before he died.
+Heaney worked with Scottish actor Billy Connolly in the production of the works, with a score composed for the project by pianist Barry Douglas.
+The films were broadcast on the BBC in 2014, shortly after Heaney's death - one of the last creations of Heaney's life.